rovn208/simple-data-processor/docs/design-decision-records.md

 }
 ```

+## Kafka Streams aggregation vs ClickHouse materialized views

+Kafka Streams aggregation is a good choice for real-time aggregation of events
+from Kafka.
+However, it requires additional cost to re-calculate, handle updates
+to exisiting aggregations and ensure consistency between raw and aggregated
+data.

+- Additional cost to re-calculate
+- Better handling of late-arriving data
+- Complex transformation and business logic
+- Handle updates to exisiting aggregations
+- Ensure consistency between raw and aggregated data

+---

+On the other hand, ClickHouse materialized views automatically maintain these
+aggregations without additional cost to re-calculate, handle updates to
+exisiting aggregations and ensure consistency between raw and aggregated data.

+- No additional cost to re-calculate
+- Less flexible windowing options
+- Basic aggregation operations only
+- No need to handle updates to exisiting aggregations
+- No need to ensure consistency between raw and aggregated data

+---

+Since we only consume events from Data Generator, I let ClickHouse materialized
+views maintain the daily active users as it just a simple grouping query.

 ## Database schema

 Since we need to consume events from Kafka and put them into ClickHouse, we need